Behind the Booking Flow: A Small Sliver of a Big Redesign

 Bags Flow

-Travelers who pack light vs. those who bring lots of extras
+• Travelers who pack light vs. those who pack heavier

 Discovering New Colors and Typography